ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 The `meta` block is only required when no metadata file is supplied in the `setup` block.
 In this case, ArgosQC obtains available tag deployment metadata from the tag manufacturer, restructures it, and appends the attributes listed in the `meta` block.

 ## How to set up an ArgosQC `config` file for a NRT QC workflow
-###    Wildlife Computers tags
 Setting up a `config` file for the first time requires a number of steps.
+Config files for Wildlife Computers tags and SMRU tags are similar but require slightly different information in their `harvest` blocks.
+Tags deployed across multiple species, even if associated with the same data owner, must be split into separate QC workflows (i.e., have different config files).
+The config file setup steps are documented below and organized by config file block.
+The `harvest` block setup differs between Wildlife Computers and SMRU tags, this section has been separate by tag manufacturer.

-The node manager must first create a new JSON, e.g., by using the above example as a template and then:
+To setup a new `config` file, the node manager must first create a new JSON file and then:

+### `setup` block - all tags
 1. Update the `setup` block, ensuring the directory and file paths point to the correct locations.
 Note, all sub-directories and files must be contained within a single working directory.
 ArgosQC will create the sub-directories inside of this working directory, if they do not exist.

-We recommend that tags deployed on multiple species, even if associated with the same `owner.id`, be split into separate QC workflows (i.e., have different config files).
+### `harvest` block - Wildlive Computers tags

-2. Ensure they have access to the WC Portal and its API by first registering for a WC Portal account:
+1. Ensure they have access to the WC Portal and its API by first registering for a WC Portal account:
 ![](../fig/wc_portal_create_account.png){width=400}

-3. Login to the WC Portal account (a) select "Account Settings" (b), select "Web Services Security" (c.1) & add an access and secret key pair (c.2) to securely download data via the WC Portal API:
+2. Login to the WC Portal account (a) select "Account Settings" (b), select "Web Services Security" (c.1) & add an access and secret key pair (c.2) to securely download data via the WC Portal API:
   a.  ![](../fig/wc_portal_login.png){width=400}
   b.  ![](../fig/wc_portal_account_settings.png){width=400}
   c.  ![](../fig/wc_portal_security_keypair.png){width=400}

-Steps 2 and 3 only need to be done once.
+Steps 1 and 2 only need to be done once.

-4. Ensure the data owner(s) have explicitly set up data sharing with the node manager within the WC Portal.
+3. Ensure the data owner(s) have explicitly set up data sharing with the node manager within the WC Portal.
 The data owner(s) will need the email address the node manager used for their WC Portal user account.
 Each time a data owner has new tags registered in the WC Portal, those tags will need to be explicitly shared with the node manager.
 This [document (p 19)](https://static.wildlifecomputers.com/Portal-and-Tag-Agent-User-Guide-2.pdf) provides details on how data owners can set up data sharing within the WC Portal.

-5. Set `harvest:download` to `true` if the data are to be downloaded from the WC Portal.
+4. Set `harvest:download` to `true` if the data are to be downloaded from the WC Portal.

-6. Once data sharing has been setup, the node manager must find the data owner(s) WC Portal ID(s).
+5. Once data sharing has been setup, the node manager must find the data owner(s) WC Portal ID(s).
 This can be done within R using the ArgosQC utility function `wc_get_collab_ids`:

     ```
     ArgosQC:::wc_get_collab_ids(a.key = "...", s.key = "...")